 - Take a relaxing walk or spend some time meditating before the race.
 Make sure you start race day feeling at ease.

-Seasickness medication should be taken at least a couple of hours before heading to the boat and if you can, it makes sense to start the medication up to a day beforehand.
+should be taken at least a couple of hours before heading to the boat.
+If you can, it makes sense to start the medication up to a day beforehand.

 Don’t try a new seasickness medication while you are out on the water, many include a sedative and can make you drowsy or have other negative effects which are not ideal if you’re in the middle of a long offshore yacht race.

-Try out a new medication while onshore or in a short race to check out any potential side effects before venturing too far out to sea.
+Try out a new medication while onshore or in a short race.
+You check out any potential side effects before venturing too far out to sea.
 Chat with your doctor or pharmacist to get advice on the right medication for you, and how to use it.

 Spending too much time below decks with your head in a bag searching for gear is not a good place to be if you’re feeling sick.
 An easy way to minimise this is to make sure you’re well organised before leaving the dock.

 While at sea, make sure you’re well-hydrated and fed, stay warm and where possible, change into warm dry gear and get in as many hours of solid sleep as you can when you are off watch.

-If you do start to feel sick, one of the easiest ways to recover is to stand up and look at the horizon, looking at the horizon gives your brain important information to help its predictive system adapt to the boat’s movement, and standing up challenges it to do that faster.
+If you do start to feel sick, one of the easiest ways to recover is to stand up and look at the horizon.
+Looking at the horizon gives your brain important information to help its predictive system adapt to the boat’s movement.
+Standing up challenges it to do that faster.

-Keeping busy helps as it keeps your mind off thinking about the movement and feelings of nausea and helming is a great antidote as well.
+Keeping busy helps as it keeps your mind off thinking about the movement and feelings of nausea.
+Helming is a great antidote as well.

 If you are prone to seasickness, cooking, packing sails, or any other jobs that involve “enjoying” the smells of diesel and wet gear down below only contribute to making you feel worse.